 |

-At the top of the slope, there is a bit of a wet cut to join up with a minor road, where I generally do well to avoid the mud, before sticking one foot deep into a very smelly puddle.
-But, having cleaned up my shoes on the grass, I join up with that road, head along, and then continue to gain height, following a path up on the far side.
+At the top of this slope, there is a bit of a soggy cut that we follow - to join up with a minor road - where I generally do well to avoid the mud, before sticking one foot deep into a very smelly puddle.
+But, having cleaned up my shoes, I join up with that road, head along, and then continue to gain height, following a path up on the far side.

-Here I begin a long, and very quiet, section (indeed I make it round to Lothersdale before I meet another walker).
+Here we begin a long, and very quiet, section (and indeed make it round to Lothersdale before we meet another walker).

 The first part of this section, is a long stretch gaining further height, heading up Oakworth Moor to Bare Hill.
 Ahead you can see the Wolf Stones on the peak of the hill, but before these are reached the path pulls to the right, and takes you on through Ickornshaw Moor.